Shade is a spatial projection of augmented sunlight.

 The glass transfuses light varyingly throughout the day along with the sunlight changing from sharp and graphic in the morning to diffused and ambient in the afternoon.
 Wind gusts that pass the outside surface of the glass trigger the triangular cells in the glass to turn from opaque to clear, and thereby either passing or blocking sunlight.
 As the apertures open and close, they together create a moving, dimensional projection of light and shadow onto the floors and walls of the interior space, that reveals the wind patterns that pass outside.

-As both the patterns of wind and the angle and volume of sunlight are constantly changing throughout the day and year, through Shade the otherwise static and perpetual interior man made environment regains an unplanned, coincidental character that fluctuates along with the seasons.
+As both the patterns of wind and the intensity of light are constantly changing throughout the day and year, through Shade the otherwise static and perpetual interior man made environment regains an unplanned, coincidental character that fluctuates along with the seasons.

 Click here for more images and video

-The first prototype of Shade was commissioned by and is part of the permanent collection of The Art Institute of Chicago 2010
+The first prototype of Shade was commissioned by and acquired to the permanent collection of the Art Institute of Chicago in 2010

 London, UK - Now Gallery 2014

 Chicago, US - The Art Institute of Chicago 2011